Haixing-Hu/js-common-decorator/README.md

 ### <span id="hasOwnProperty">hasOwnProperty(Class, field)</span>

 - Parameters:
-  - `Class: function`: The constructor of the specified class.
+  - `Class: function`: The constructor of the class to check.
-  - `field: string`: The name of the specified field.
+  - `field: string`: The name of the property to check for.
 - Returns:
-  - `boolean`: Whether the specified class has the specified field defined in its prototype or its default instance.
+  - `boolean`: Returns true if and only if the property is directly defined by the class (either on its prototype or default instance), not inherited from parent classes.

-This function tests whether the specified class has the specified field.
-It checks both the prototype of the class and its default instance, but only looks for properties directly owned by the class (not inherited from parent classes).
+This function determines whether a class directly owns a specific property.
+Unlike JavaScript's built-in `Object.prototype.hasOwnProperty`, this function accepts a class constructor rather than an object instance, checks both the prototype and default instance, and only reports properties owned directly by the class, not those inherited from parent classes.

 ```javascript
 import { hasOwnProperty } from '@qubit-ltd/common-decorator';